Fiserv/exchange/docs/documentation/restricted_mccs.md

 | 3650 |                            | X                       |                                       |
 | 3687 |                            | X                       |                                       |

-This list may chnage based on the compliance regulations by American Express and Fiserv
+This list may change based on the compliance regulations by American Express and Fiserv